GoogleCloudPlatform/cos-customizer/README.md

 `-disk-size-gb`: The disk size in GB to use when creating the image.

+`-timeout`: Timeout value of this step.
+Must be formatted according to Golang's time.Duration string format.
+Defaults to "60m".
+Keep in mind that this timeout value is different from the overall Cloud Build workflow timeout value, which is set at the Cloud Build workflow level.
+If this timeout value expires, resources created during the image build process will be properly cleaned up.
+If the overall Cloud Build workflow timeout expires, the task will be cancelled without any opportunity to clean up resources.

 An example `finish-image-build` step looks like the following:

     - name: 'gcr.io/cos-cloud/cos-customizer'